How to Grow My Law Practice: Tips for Success

 3. Develop Systems for Increasing Efficiency

 Organized systems promote efficiency and ensure that nothing falls through the cracks.
 If firm growth is on the horizon, formalize workflows that team members use every day.
-For example, create a systemized client intake process for every new lead.
-Here’s what that could look like:
+For example, create a systemized client intake process for every new lead, or streamline client communication with a dedicated client portal.

 4. Adapt to New Technology

-Technology tools can help you grow your law firm quickly and with fewer employees.
-Below are some tools that can minimize administrative work for greater productivity.
+Technology services can help you grow your law firm quickly and with fewer employees.
+Tools like payment processing, workflow automation, and time-tracking software minimize administrative work for greater productivity.

 5. Invest in Law Firm Marketing

-The finest attorneys and systems are useless without a steady stream of clients.
+The finest attorneys and systems are useless without a steady stream of clients, whether from a personalized website, advertisements, or social media.
 Law firm marketing is the best way to reach the prospects that can grow your firm’s book of business.
-Read our guide, Marketing for Lawyers 101, to learn how to create a comprehensive legal marketing strategy—that includes SEO (for your online presence).
+Our guide, Marketing for Lawyers 101, showcases how to create a comprehensive legal marketing strategy—that includes Search Engine Optimization (SEO) (for your online presence).

 6. Leverage Blogging